TheProjectsGuy/Learning_ROS/src/py_basic_nodes/README.md

 ## Foreword

-This is teh first package and hence things are described in a little more detail here.
+This is the first package and hence things are described in a little more detail here.
 The source code has comments describing the contents that are new.

 When reading this file, you may either traverse from top to bottom (recommended for beginners) or navigate through [table of contents](#table-of-contents).
 If you are a beginner, you're suggested to navigate the package using the [contents](#contents) section.
 In the [Nodes](#nodes) section, the nodes are described starting with a table (to lead you to the source code).
 Same is done for other sections hereon.